angular/angular/aio/content/guide/creating-libraries.md

 *Incremental builds* functionality improves the library-development experience.
 Every time a file is changed a partial build is performed that emits the amended files.

-Incremental builds can be run as a backround process in your dev environment.
+Incremental builds can be run as a background process in your dev environment.
 To take advantage of this feature add the `--watch` flag to the build command:

 <code-example language="bash">
 ng build my-lib --watch